Charter of Human Rights

 - Recognition and equality before the law; and

-- Prohibition of torture and cruel, inhumane or degrading treatment;
+- Protection from torture and cruel, inhumane or degrading treatment;

-- Humane treatment when deprived of liberty; and
+- Right to humane treatment when deprived of liberty; and

-- Appropriate treatment of children in the criminal process
+- Rights of children in the criminal process.

 We will ensure compliance with the above principles in our policies, procedures, processes, local laws, service provision, decision making, treatment of staff, use of resources and interactions with the community.